After a long dry spell the heavens have opened over South West England once again. Here is this evening’s WaterFit Live map from South West Water:

 It will not come as a surprise to learn that there is no respite in the sewage pollution around the coasts of Devon and Cornwall:

-To add insult to considerable injury, the Environment Agency has issued another “Advice against bathing” warning in place, due to sewage pollution at Plymouth Hoe West:
+To add insult to considerable injury, the Environment Agency has issued another “Advice against bathing” warning, due to sewage pollution at Plymouth Hoe West:

 The EA’s warning for Dittisham remains in place.